Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-Nighean Ruadh is Gaelic for "the red-haired girl."
-While Scotland has the highest proportion (13%) of redheads (followed by Ireland with 10%), the United States has the largest overall population of redheads in the world, with between 6-18 million redheads (2-6% of the population).
+Dangerous or not, if you're a Strawberry-Blonde, Ginger, Classic Red, Deep Red, Auburn, or a Dark Auburn haired individual (or if you're naturally red-haired "with a little help from others"), today is your day!
+Nighean Ruadh is Gaelic for "the red-haired girl." and while Scotland has the highest proportion (13%) of redheads (followed by Ireland with 10%), the United States has the largest overall population of redheads in the world, with between 6-18 million redheads (2-6% of the population)!
 In various times throughout history and in different cultures, red hair has fascinated, been prized or feared, ridiculed or envied, and even (along with green eyes) superstitiously associated with the mark of a witch, werewolf, or vampire!
-Today people celebrate this beautiful hair color on special days and every day!
-So whether your hue is Strawberry-Blonde, Ginger, Classic Red, Deep Red, Auburn, or Dark Auburn, today is your day!
+Nowadays people celebrate this beautiful hair color on special days and every day!
+Cheers to you, redheads and gingers! 🧡

 "Ruadh gu brath!" - “Red heads forever!”